cloudnative-pg/cloudnative-pg/docs/src/storage.md

   for example, `PGDATA` requires resizing.

 !!!
-Seealso "Write-ahead log (WAL)"
+Seealso "Write-Ahead Log (WAL)"
     See [Reliability and the Write-Ahead Log](https://www.postgresql.org/docs/current/wal.html)
     in the PostgreSQL documentation for more information.